neithere/argh/README.rst

     * infer command name from function name;
     * infer arguments from function signature;
     * infer argument types, actions and much more from annotations.

+:Modular:
+    Declaration of commands can be decoupled from assembling and dispatching.

+:Layered:
+    The complexity of code raises with requirements.

+:Transparent:
+    You can directly access `argparse.ArgumentParser` if needed.

+:Subcommands:
+    Easily nested commands.
+Argh isolates the complexity of subparsers.

 :NIH free:
     `Argh` supports *completion*, *progress bars* and everything else by being